 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This erotic romance is a paperback edition that was published by Harlequin Spice on May 1, 2007 and has 384 pages.
+erotic romance that was published by Harlequin Spice on May 1, 2007 and has 384 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Tempted, Precious and Fragile Things, Three to Tango, The Space Between Us, Vanilla, Naked, An Erotic Collection Volume 1

 A standalone story of erotic fantasies.